 4. Minimum unemployment benefits are increased and benefits are extended for six months

-In 2021, the minimum threshold for unemployment benefit will rise from €438.81 to €504.6 for full-time workers, covering about 130,000 people.
-At the same time, workers whose unemployment benefit expires in 2021 will be entitled to an extension of this assistance for another six months.
+In 2021, the minimum unemployment benefit threshold will rise from €438.81 to €504.6 for full-time workers, covering around 130,000 people.
+At the same time, workers whose unemployment benefit expires in 2021 will be entitled to an extension of this assistance for a further six months.

 5. Free daycare for over 60,000 children